topleft/promises-pokemon/readme.md

 > [Mozilla - Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

+To setup this project:

+1. Run `npm install`
-To setup this project, simply run `npm install`.
-Then, follow the instructions in the `instructions` folder.
+1. Follow the instructions in the `instructions` folder

+To run tests for this project:

+1. Update the spec you want to run from `xit` to `it`
+1. Run `npm test`

 ### Objectives